 As a passionate landscape and nature photographer since her teenage years, many of the photos Barbara uses in her compositions are her own.
 Yet going wherever her inspiration of the day may take her, she also uses stock photos and relies on textures and artistic elements from others.

-Barbara’s more recent published and award winning digital art images are on display on in select galleries in the US.
+Barbara’s more recently published and award-winning digital art images are on display on in select galleries in the US.
 Her website is www.artboja.com/art/0xmo9f.

 10th Place – Kelly Quinn – “Goliath”

 Kelly Quinn is a Florida wildlife painter and photographer.
 She is a recent graduate of the Fine Arts program at the University of Florida and now serves as the Artist in Residence at The Florida Aquarium with the goal of connecting the sciences and the arts to inspire conservation in our community.